Narda likely to become tropical storm again off Mexico

-MEXICO CITY (AP) — Tropical depression Narda is expected to regain tropical storm strength Monday after passing over the Mexican resort of Puerto Vallarta with heavy rain at the end of a day in which it caused some flooding in Zihuatanejo and other spots farther south along the shore.
+MEXICO CITY (AP) — Tropical depression Narda is expected to regain tropical storm strength Monday after passing over the Mexican resort of Puerto Vallarta with heavy rain which caused flooding in Zihuatanejo and other spots farther south along the shore.

-The U.S. National Hurricane Center said the storm was on top of Puerto Vallarta late Sunday, with maximum sustained winds of 35 mph (55 kph) after weakening from a tropical storm while moving overland.
-It was heading to the northwest at 21 mph (33 kph) and was predicted to begin picking up strength when it emerged over open water Monday and started hugging the coast while moving toward the Gulf of California over the next few days.
+The U.S. National Hurricane Center in Miami said the storm had moved on from Puerto Vallarta to the Gulf of California early Monday, with maximum sustained winds of 35 mph (55 kph) after weakening overland.
+It was heading to the northwest at 17 mph (28 kph) and was predicted to regain tropical storm strength over the open water in the next few days.

 Authorities reported flooded roads and rivers, and the storm also toppled trees and billboards in Acapulco.
 Local media reported that a 26-year-old man died in Oaxaca state while trying to cross a river in San Pedro Mixtepec.